jclxx/xero-helloworld-php/README.md

 You need to have

 - A developer account at Xero
-- A Demo Company
+- A Demo Company organisation at Xero

 Go to http://developer.xero.com to get these.

-You also need a Linux computer with outgoing internet access
+You also need a Linux computer with outgoing internet access.

 - Tested on Ubuntu 18.04.1 LTS server, on VirtualBox
 - Tested on Xubuntu 18.04 desktop